steqeq/0000/docs/how-to/fine-tuning-llms/overview.rst

 LoRA accelerates the adjustment process and reduces related memory costs.
 To be precise, LoRA decomposes the portion of weight changes :math:`ΔW` into high-precision low-rank representations, which do not require the calculations of all :math:`ΔW`.
-On the contrary, LoRA learns the decomposition representation of :math:`ΔW` during training, as shown in :ref:`the weight update diagram (Figure 1) <fine-tuning-llms-weight-update-diagram>`.
+On the contrary, LoRA learns the decomposition representation of :math:`ΔW` during training, as shown in :ref:`the weight update diagram (Figure 1) <fine-tuning-llms-concept-challenge>`.
 This is how LoRA saves on computing resources.

 LoRA is integrated into the `Hugging Face Parameter-Efficient Fine-Tuning (PEFT)